Last updated

 Branches are copies where you can make changes to the project without affecting the production project until you are ready.
 If you want changes from a branch to be added to the production project, you merge a pull request.

-Before you make any changes to your project, you should create a new branch.
+Before you make any changes to your project, create a new branch.
 This new branch is a place where you can make changes without affecting the published site until you are ready.
 After you have iterated on your changes based on reviews by your team and the updates have been approved, you can merge your changes into the published site.

 To create a new branch: